 The visuals on this game is nothing too special.
 The crowd and levels are all kepts at a low poly with all the focus on the characters, the items, and the obstacles.
 They used a comical style for everything and provide bright colors, making it a more friendly aesthetic style for all players.

 The music is the biggest complaint I have with this game.
-There is one main track that plays a lot and it is quite an annoying song.
+Each map has their own music, but with the limited amount of races I ended up with one main track that played a lot and it is quite an annoying song.
 Heavy on the lyrics and light on the actual music makes for bad background noise.
 The music can be funny and more music based rather than lyric based.
 It isn't supposed to be one of the main focuses of the game, yet they use a song that takes a lot of focus away from the players.
 There are a few other soundtracks used, but none of them are remarkable either.